Purplaxo/SupernovaEditor/README.md

 Full list of keybinds are found in the editor settings.
 A few actions are keybind-only, such as changing division, song speed or adjusting note size.

+You can hold shift while scrolling to scroll in a fancier way, and press alt to zoom in 1920div.

 # Downloads

 ⚠️ **Warning**: This tool is in its early stages of development.
 If you experience any bugs, please report them [here](https://github.com/Purplaxo/SupernovaEditor/issues).